ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 5. **Risk Monitoring**.
 Determine how the risks have changed over time.
 Over time, you should “burn down” your risks - that is, the steps you are taking should be continuously reducing the risk likelihood or severity to acceptable levels.

 Risk management is *not* complicated.
-It is basically common sense.
-But when you are working on solving the current problems it is easy to forget about risks, which are only *potential* problems.
+However, when you are working on solving the current problems, it is easy to forget about risks, which are only *potential* problems.
 A little thought *ahead* of time can eliminate potential problems before they become real problems.

 #### Identifying Risks